MinsuChae/MDCRC_Early_Prediction_of_Depressive_Episodes_Seven_Days_BK/README.md

 ## Study Overview

-We conducted a study in South Korea involving patients diagnosed with depression as well as those with mania or hypomania.
-Diagnoses were made by licensed clinicians in accordance with the criteria outlined in the *Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5)*.
-The study was approved by the Institutional Review Board (IRB) of "[ClinicalTrials.gov: NCT03088657](https://clinicaltrials.gov/study/NCT03088657)".
+We conducted a study in South Korea involving patients diagnosed with Major Depressive Disorder (MDD), mania, or hypomania, as defined by the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
+Diagnoses were made by licensed clinicians in accordance with the criteria outlined in the *DSM-5*.
+This analysis used the MDCRC cohort; registered at [ClinicalTrials.gov (NCT03088657)](https://clinicaltrials.gov/study/NCT03088657).

 ## Data Collection and Features